camueller/SmartApplianceEnabler/doc/Modbus_EN.md

 #### Enable/start of `mbusd` after automatic installation
 With the automatic installation, the `mbusd` is already built and installed, but not started and activated in the boot system to avoid unnecessary entries in the syslog.
-If necessary, this can be done with the following two commands after a **USB-Modbus-Adapter** is connected:
+If necessary, this can be done with the following two commands after a **USB-Modbus-Adapter** has been plugged in:
 ```console
 sae@raspberrypi:/~ $ sudo systemctl start mbusd@ttyUSB0.service
 sae@raspberrypi:/~ $ sudo systemctl enable mbusd@ttyUSB0.service
 ```

 #### Manual installation
-If not already installed, must be installed as Git and cmake:
+If not already installed, `git` and `cmake` must be installed:
 ```console
 pi@raspberrypi:/tmp $ sudo apt update
 pi@raspberrypi:/tmp $ sudo apt install git cmake
 ```

-Change to the tmp directory for the build:
+Change to the `/tmp` directory for the build:
 ```console
 pi@raspberrypi ~ $ cd /tmp
 ```